Karlheinz Stockhausen: Childhood

 From the age of seven, Stockhausen lived in Altenberg, where he received his first piano lessons from the Protestant organist of the Altenberger Dom, Franz-Josef Kloth.
 In 1938, his father remarried.
 His new wife, Luzia, had been the family's housekeeper.
 The couple had two daughters.
 Because his relationship with his new stepmother was less than happy, in January 1942 Karlheinz became a boarder at the teachers' training college in Xanten, where he continued his piano training and also studied oboe and violin.
 In 1941, he learned that his mother had died, ostensibly from leukemia, although everyone at the same hospital had supposedly died of the same disease.
 It was generally understood that she had been a victim of the Nazi policy of killing "useless eaters".
-The official letter to the family falsely claimed she had died 16 June 1941, but recent research by Lisa Quernes, a student at the Landesmusikgymnasium in Montabaur, has determined that she was murdered in the gas chamber, along with 89 other people, at the Hadamar Killing Facility in Hesse-Nassau on 27 May 1941.
-Stockhausen dramatized his mother's death in hospital by lethal injection, in Act 1 scene 2 ("Mondeva") of the opera Donnerstag aus Licht.
+The official letter to the family falsely claimed she had died 16 June 1941, but recent research by Lisa Quernes, a student at the Landesmusikgymnasium in Montabaur, has determined that she was murdered in the gas chamber, along with 89 other people, at the Hadamar killing centre in Hesse-Nassau on 27 May 1941.
+Stockhausen dramatized his mother's death in hospital by lethal injection, in act, 1 scene 2 ("Mondeva"), of the opera Donnerstag aus Licht.

 In late 1944, Stockhausen was conscripted to serve as a stretcher bearer in Bedburg.
 In February 1945, he met his father for the last time in Altenberg.
 Simon, who was on leave from the front, told his son, "I'm not coming back.
 Look after things."
-By the end of the war, his father was regarded as missing in action, and may have been killed in Hungary.
-A comrade later reported to Karlheinz that he saw his father wounded in action.
-Fifty-five years after the fact, a journalist writing for The Guardian stated that Simon Stockhausen was killed in Hungary in 1945.
+By the end of the war, the father was missing in action, presumably killed in Hungary.